Fig369/Fig369/README.md

 - 📫 How to reach me: on twitter or contact info on my website
 - ⚡ Fun fact: I was can beat anyone in FIFA
 -->

+## I Ching Astrology calculates your Energy Cycle Charts based on I Ching Astrology.
+Currently in Energy Cycle Chart 8 of 9

+Base Number is Present in Thunder Year
+After the inert period of Earth year comes the year of thunder.
+This year you should burst into activity with a roar.
+Just like the flashes of lightning, you can surprise the world with new flashes of your creative genius, new ideas and thoughts.
+With much noise just like the thunder, you would draw the attention of the others.
+The flashes of lightning declare the coming of rainy season, the season of renewed life, refreshing changes and fertility.

+Likewise, this year ushers the advent of a happy and fruitful time.
+But in order to attain accomplishment, you must take proper care to sow the seeds of new possibilities now.
+The time frame is ultimately favorable to initiate a new project, to put your life on a solid base.

+Changes will be noticed not so much in the outer world as in your inner world.
+You will work hard to add new dimensions in your life.
+You are building new foundations for the future.
+You will nurture the outgoing aspect of your personality, enjoy the company of your friends and spread your message.
+The thunder year is dominated by the wood element.
+If you have a weak liver or bile related syndromes, those complications can be aggravated.